agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: tk.Model
+  :type representation: Module
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param critic_hidden_size: The sizes of the hidden layers in critic networks.
   :type critic_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: tk.Model
+  :type normalize: Module
   :param initialize: The initialization for the parameters of the networks.
   :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: tk.Model
+  :type activation: Module
   :param device: The calculating device.
   :type device: str